alvarosf07/computer-science-DSA/2) Data Structures/2) Linked List/README.md

 ## Linked List Advantages & Disadvantages

 #### Advantages:
+- **Memory Spatial Allocation**: Linked lists can accommodate elements of different data types and sizes.
 - **Dynamic Size**: Linked lists can grow and shrink in size dynamically, unlike arrays with fixed size.
 - **Efficient Insertion and Deletion**: Insertion and deletion operations can be performed efficiently, especially at the beginning of the list.
-- **Versatility**: Linked lists can accommodate elements of different data types and sizes.

 #### Disadvantages:
+- **Sequential Element Access**: Accessing elements requires sequential traversal, which can be inefficient for large lists.
+- **Pointer Complexity**: Managing pointers can introduce complexity and potential errors.
 - **Memory Overhead**: Additional memory is required to store pointers for each node, leading to higher overhead compared to arrays.
-- **Sequential Access**: Accessing elements requires sequential traversal, which can be inefficient for large lists.
-- **Pointer Complexity**: Managing pointers can introduce complexity and potential errors.

 #### Linked lists are best used when:
 - The size of the data collection is unknown or varies.